 - 1 whole wheat tortilla

-- Guacamole or salsa
+- Guacamole (optional topping)

 - Fold the tortilla in half and continue cooking until the cheese has melted and the tortilla is evenly browned on both sides.
 (If the tortilla has browned completely before the cheese melts, turn off the heat, and cover the skillet with a lid for a couple of minutes.)

 - Cut the quesadilla into two or three even pieces and serve with salsa and/or guacamole.
+Garnish with cilantro (optional).